-The University of Sheffield AMRC builds on the success of the world-leading Advanced Manufacturing Research Centre with Boeing by developing a cluster of industry-focused manufacturing R&D centres and supporting facilities.
+The University of Sheffield AMRC is a unique cluster of industry-focused manufacturing R&D centres and supporting facilities.

 The University of Sheffield AMRC includes: